TD-Null/LibraryManagement/README.md

 ## System Requirements
 The Library Management System will keep these rules in mind when considering its software implementation:
 1. Any member with a membership subscription to the system and a library card will be able to search for books based on library, title, author, subject, and publication date.
-(These categories are optional and not all parameters need to be filled out to search for books.)
+(These categories are optional and not all parameters need to be filled out to search for books) Members can choose from their on what books they want to borrow.
-3. Each book will have a unique identification number and other details including a rack number which will help to physically locate the book.
+2. Members will also have the option to reserve books that are currently not available.
+Only one member can be able to reserve a book at a time.
+3. Each book will have unique identification, as well as other properties, such as the title, publisher, language etc. There will also be established relationship between the book and other components, such as its library, author, and multiple subjects.
-4. There could be more than one copy of a book, and library members should be able to check-out and reserve any copy.
-We will call each copy of a book, a book item.
+4. The system can contain copies of a book, and members are able to borrow or reserve and of these copies.
+These copies of a book will be referred as book items within the software implementation.
-5. The system should be able to retrieve information like who took a particular book or what are the books checked-out by a specific library member.
+5. The system will record information of which members have currently either checked-out or reserved certain book items as well have a record of the system's checkout and reservation history.
+6. Members will have limits regarding when they check-out books from system:
-6. There should be a maximum limit (5) on how many books a member can check-out.
+  1. There should be a maximum limit (5) on how many books are issued to a member.
-7. There should be a maximum limit (10) on how many days a member can keep a book.
+  2. There should be a maximum limit (10) on how many days a member can keep a book.
-8. The system should be able to collect fines for books returned after the due date.
-9. Members should be able to reserve books that are not currently available.
-10. The system should be able to send notifications whenever the reserved books become available, as well as when the book is not returned within the due date.
+7. If a member returns a book past its due date, a fine will be issue to them and they must pay for those fines.
+8. The system will send notifications to a member regarding book checkouts, reservations, and renewals.
-11. Each book and member card will have a unique barcode.
-The system will be able to read barcodes from books and members’ library cards.
+9. Each book and member;s library card will have a unique barcode.
+The system will used these barcode during checkouts, reservations, and renewals.

 ## Main Components